Patricia Clark Kenschaft

 Patricia Clark Kenschaft (March 25, 1940 – November 20, 2022) was an American mathematician.
 She was a professor of mathematics at Montclair State University.
-She is known as a prolific author of books on mathematics, as a founder of PRIMES, the Project for Resourceful Instruction of Mathematics in the Elementary School, and for her work for equity and diversity in mathematics.
+She is known as an author of books on mathematics, as a founder of PRIMES, the Project for Resourceful Instruction of Mathematics in the Elementary School, and for her work for equity and diversity in mathematics.

 Early life, education and career

 Kenschaft was born in 1940 to political activist and history teacher Bertha Francis Clark and organic chemist John Randolph Clark.
 The family lived in Nutley.

 The eldest of four children, Kenschaft took on a nurturing in the household.
 Her brother, Bruce, was born with cognitive disabilities.
 This led to her mother and family becoming advocates for special education and state income taxes to better support school systems.

 Kenschaft graduated from Swarthmore College in 1961, earning a bachelor's degree with honors in mathematics and with minors in English, philosophy, and education.
 She earned a master's degree from the University of Pennsylvania in 1963, and then returned to the University of Pennsylvania for doctoral studies, completing a Ph.D. in 1973, while in the same period raising a child and founding a nursery school in Concord, Massachusetts.
 Her dissertation, in functional analysis, was Homogeneous $C^*$-Algebras over $S^n$, and was supervised by Edward Effros.

 After working in adjunct positions at St. Elizabeth's College and Bloomfield College, she joined the Montclair State faculty in 1973, and was promoted to full professor in 1988.
 She retired in 2005 and died in 2022.